bacterial-genomics/test-datasets/README.md

 ## Support

-For further information or help, don't hesitate to get in touch on our [Slack organisation](https://nf-co.re/join/slack) (a tool for instant messaging).
+For further information or help, don't hesitate to get in touch.

 [^1]: From [stackoverflow](https://stackoverflow.com/a/60846265/11502856)